Contents

 How do cooking techniques differ between these dishes?

+Among the differences between Egg Fu Yung and omelette is their cooking method.
 Cooks fry Egg Fu Yung in hot oil or a wok to create a crispy exterior and usually serve it with gravy.
 In contrast, they cook omelettes in a lightly oiled or buttered pan over moderate heat to achieve a tender, fluffy texture.
 These cooking techniques showcase each dish’s unique style and purpose.

 Are there health benefits to choosing one over the other?